 Name:

 Address:

-Owner of Model No
+Own ner of Model No:

-Serial No
+Serial No:

-(To be completed by customer or selling Dealer)
+- (To be completed by customer or selling Dealer)

-features and warranty policy, all of wh has instructed me on the operation, maintenance, safety ich I understand and agree to be bound with.
-I am also satisfied stion of my Evinrude/Johnson Outboard.
+features and warranty policy, all of which et-up and inspection s instructed me on the operation, maintenance, safety I understand and agree to be bound with.
+I am also satisfied In of my Evinrude/Johnson Outboard.
 I have also received a

-Signature

-Date
+Signature:

+Date:

+-